 We will be dependent on a single third-party to manufacture and supply our PoNSTM device.
-This manufacturer will also hold our inventory, warehouse and ship our products customers as well as handle all customer service related tasks including, order entry, order management and product warranty responsibility.
-Our reliance on a single third-party manufacturer to supply us with our PoNSTM device and provide such other distribution and warranty services exposes us to risks that could delay our sales, or result in higher costs or lost product revenues.
+This manufacturer will also hold our inventory, warehouse and ship our products to our distribution center who will ship to customers as well as handle customer service relatedtasks.
+Our reliance on a single third-party manufacturer to supply us with our PoNSTM device and a separate vendor to provide such other distribution and warranty services exposes us to risks that could delay our sales, or result in higher costs or lost product revenues.
 In particular, our manufacturer could: